maxmurdoch/flock/src/pages/products/hobbyist.md

     * Real-time risk assessment
   header: 'Pay-as-you-fly drone insurance for recreational pilots  '
 why:
-  description: >-
-    Enjoy your favourite hobby without worrying about insurance.
-Get covered on-demand for the price of a coffee.
+  description: Enjoy your favourite hobby without worrying about insurance.
   list:
     - text: >-
         Flock's pricing is risk-dependent, so the safer you fly, the less you